 - The number of commercial and civilian satellite launches with synthetic aperture radar (SAR) capability set to pass 60 this year.
 (Rosen, J., 2021).

 It is therefore becoming increasingly difficult for a human in the loop to handle the flood of information.
 This is resulting in the adoption of deep learning approaches for the detection, classification, identification and transmission of signals.

-The development of new technologies for the automated, real-time processing and analysis of Radio Frequency data requires domain specific expertise that is spread across multiple organisations and disciplines.
-This special interest group aims to build a community of ML for RF researchers and to run a series of theme lead workshops covering the applications and challenges in this domain.
+The development of new technologies for the automated, real-time processing and analysis of radio frequency data requires domain specific expertise that is spread across multiple organisations and disciplines.
+This special interest group aims to build a community of machine learning (ML) for RF researchers and to run a series of theme lead workshops covering the applications and challenges in this domain.

 Explaining the science